AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 * cannot be overwritten:
   * with an OSGi configuration
 * can be overwritten:
-  * can be overwritten by a request that defines HTTP header settings using cURL; it should include suitable settings for `cache-control` and/or `surrogate-control`; for examples, see [Managing Cache at the Persisted Query Level](#cache-persisted-query-level)
+  * by a request that defines HTTP header settings using cURL; it should include suitable settings for `cache-control` and/or `surrogate-control`; for examples, see [Managing Cache at the Persisted Query Level](#cache-persisted-query-level)
   * if you specify values in the **Headers** dialog of the [GraphiQL IDE](#http-cache-headers-graphiql-ide)

 ### Publish instances {#publish-instances}